 I very much welcome the result in the Referendum on the future of Seanad Eireann (4th October 2013), in which the proposal to abolish the Seanad was defeated.
 I am delighted that the people have voted to retain the Seanad.
 I campaigned actively for a No vote (to retain the Seanad).
 I believe that the role of an upper chamber can be an important one within the legislative process, but to be more effective, complete reform of the Seanad is needed.

-I have spoken extensively on the need for Seanad reform over the years.
-See here (INCLUDE LINK) for my speech in the Seanad on 23rd October 2013 when the Taoiseach spoke in the upper House on the need for reform.
-In particular, I support the introduction of legislative change, to provide for
+I have spoken extensively on the need for Seanad reform over the years; most recently on the 24th february 2014.
+In particular, I support the introduction of legislative change, to provide for:

 - Expansion of the electorate for the University panels to include other third-level institutions;

 - Reform of the Seanad vocational panel electoral process to give citizens a real voice in who is elected.